Fashion’s Secret Weapon: Stunning Patterned Fabrics

 During the Renaissance, patterned fabrics reached new heights of popularity.
 Intricate tapestries adorned the walls of castles and palaces, depicting scenes from mythology and history.
 These tapestries were not only decorative but also served practical purposes, providing insulation and soundproofing in the grand halls of Europe.

 Printed fabrics emerged in the 18th century, thanks to advancements in textile manufacturing techniques.
-Block printing and later screen printing allowed for the mass of patterned fabrics, making them more accessible to a wider audience.
+Block printing and later screen printing allowed for the mass production of patterned fabrics, making them more accessible to a wider audience.
 This marked the beginning of a new era in design, where patterns could be replicated and distributed on a larger scale.

 The Types of Patterned Fabrics